 Chart Records is the label that Henry Stone formed after he broke with DeLuxe and King Records.
-In the settlement over the lawsuit for his unpaid royalties for the million selling “Hearts Of Stone,” Henry was able to negotiate for tens of thousands of future record pressings by King, as well as his Otis Williams and The Charms masters, and 100 others as well.
+In the settlement over the lawsuit for his unpaid royalties for the million selling “Hearts Of Stone,” Henry was able to negotiate for tens of thousands of future record pressings by King, as well as his Otis Williams and The Charms masters, and a hundred or more to go with them.
 He picked up famed American band leader Sonny Thompson as his in-house musical director and he got to work making new records with the likes of The Champions, John Lee Hooker, Johnny and Marsha, and more.

 Of course, not everything was released, and we’ve got the tapes to prove it.

-Henry Stone Music is keeping these never-released sounds alive by committing them digital.
+Henry Stone Music is keeping these never-released sounds alive by committing them to digital.
 And here’s the trip we took to City of Progress Studios in North Miami to make it happen.

 Andrew DJ Le Spam Yeomanson was hard at work on the MCI GH110 hand built by Jeep Harned, the engineering wizard without whom Criteria Recordings and Tom Dowd wouldn’t have been who they became.
 “He was a Ft Lauderdale boy,” said Spam; “A genius!” said Joe Stone.

 Joe Stone said, “Andrew doesn’t fuck around.
 He’s got a calling for, a passion for this type of work.
 You can’t fake that.
 You need patience.”

 On some reels, tape is falling apart.
 Tape that holds the edits together has literally worn off.
 Spam patiently re-splices these breaks with new adhesive.